Sharks Are Older Than Trees, So Why Are We Wiping Them Out?

 3. Sign the Petitions

 Groups like Shark Allies and WildAid are constantly fighting for global shark protections.
-A 30-second signature does help.
+A 30-second signature does help more than you’d think.

 4. Donate to the Right Groups